linzongzong/MaliangGPT/README.md

 ## Project Description

 MaliangGPT is a project that leverages Azure's ChatGPT to provide capabilities for translation, rewriting, and expansion of text.
 The main implementation is achieved through prompts.
-You can run the project by clicking the `maliang` script under flod dist, which is compatible with both Windows and macOS.
+You can run the project by clicking the `maliang` script under flod `\dist`, which is compatible with both Windows and macOS.

 ## Features